home page

 Ethical code

 Ocula.it is a peer-reviewed scientific journal inspired by the code of ethics for publications developed by COPE Committee on publication ethics: Best Practice Guidelines for Journal Editors.
-Authors, editors and reviewers are required to know and share the principles set out herein.
+Authors, editors, coordinators, and reviewers are required to be familiar with and to uphold the principles outlined in the various sections and pages of the COPE website.

 Correctness